 In the meantime there is more, much more in the assessment including a discussion of science-based policy and including the arts to turn STEM (science, technology, engineering, and mathematics) to STEAM and I encourage you take a look at either the full version, the executive summary, or the abridged version, all of which can be found here.

-After almost two years, Science Culture: Where Canada Stands (256 pp. PDF; 222 pp. print) was released in August 2014 by the Council of Canadian Academies (CAC).
-The assessment as the CAC calls these reports was first mentioned here in a Dec.
+After almost two years, Science Culture: Where Canada Stands (256 pp. PDF; 222 pp. print) was released in August 2014 by the Council of Canadian Academies (CCA).
+The assessment as the CCA calls these reports was first mentioned here in a Dec.
 19, 2012 post about the questions being asked and with a follow up Feb.
 22, 2013 post when its Expert Panel was announced.

 I believe this is the first document of its kind, i.e., assessing science culture in Canada, and it is very welcome.
 I have mixed feelings about the report; there’s some excellent content packaged in a rather unfortunate manner.
 (BTW, I was chuffed to find that my blog and I were mentioned in it.)